 CBC Listen App Features and Benefits

-- Learn more about the show and listen to recently aired episodes of popular Radio and Music content.
+- Learn more about radio shows and listen to recently-aired episodes of popular Radio One and CBC Music content.

 - Catch editor’s picks of current events and hot topics.

-- Search the section for your favourite shows and hosts.
+- Search the On Demand section by your favourite show titles and host names.

-- View in order of most recent to most popular, listen to serials or episode-specific content.
+- View CBC Podcasts in order of most recent to most popular, listen to serials or episode-specific content.

 CBC MUSIC PLAYLISTS

 - Browse & listen to hundreds of curated playlists created by CBC producers.